 - The participants will receive training packs to take home

 - Becoming part of our mentor group to share ideas, strategies and tips, with occasional conference calls to discuss any questions or issues.

 - Access to an open-source legacy of the project, providing resources and guidance

 - Regular updates from the Planning Democracy with the latest news

 What commitment is expected?

-This role requires a commitment of roughly 5 hours per month from May to early Dec 2019, timeline below:
+This role requires a commitment of couple of hours per month from June to early Dec 2019, timeline below:

 - Aug, Sep: Working with local community and raising awareness

 - Oct, Nov: Engaging with communities and individuals needing help, documenting case studies

 - Dec: Evaluation and next steps